Limitations and restrictions

 - Face coverings are required for customers 5 and older.
 Disposable masks will be provided for customers who do not have one.

 - Storytimes and events remain online only.
 (See our calendar.)

 - Meeting rooms and study rooms remain closed.

 - Makerspaces are closed to the public.
 3D printing is available by request on a limited basis.

 - The recording studios at Brambleton Library and Sterling Library remain closed at this time.

 How will social distancing be enforced?

 Furniture and public computers have been removed or rearranged in some branches to help maintain six feet between people.
-Plexiglas shields have been installed at select service points and floor markers help maintain proper distancing.
+Plexiglas shields have been installed at select service points.
 We ask customers to please respect these measures for the safety of our staff and other customers.

 What sanitization is being done to protect customers?